Skip to content

 Most important definitions

-Data journal – an academic journal that publishes articles describing research datasets made available in data repositories or (rarely) as a supplement to the article itself.
-These publications are peer-reviewed and counted as academic achievement.
+Data journal – a scientific journal that publishes articles describing research data sets, made available in data repositories or (rarely) as a supplement to the article itself.
+These publications are peer-reviewed and counted as scientific achievements.

 DOI (Digital Object Identifier) – a digital identifier permanently assigned to an electronic document, allowing it to be found on the Internet regardless of the URL leading to it.

-Embargo – a period of time during which research data cannot be made available to the public.
-It is typically used to obtain related patents and/or other intellectual property rights and prepare scientific publications based on them.
-After the expire of the period, publishing research data becomes possible.
+Embargo – a period during which research data cannot be made publicly available.
+It is usually used to obtain patents and/or other intellectual property rights related to them and to prepare scientific publications based on them.
+After this period, publication of the research data becomes possible.

-FAIR – an acronym for "findable", "accessible", "interoperable" and "reusable," which defines the requirements that the research data made available should meet.
+FAIR – an acronym for “findable”, “accessible”, “interoperable” and “reusable”, defining the requirements that shared research data should meet.

-Interoperability – a characteristic of data that can be combined with other data, used in many different computer systems, and analyzed using a variety of software.
+Interoperability – The characteristic of data that can be combined with other data, used across many different computer systems, and analyzed using a variety of software.

 License – authorization to use a work or database in a specific way.
-The subject of a license may be, for example, a set of research data.
+The subject of the license may be, for example, a set of research data.

-Metadata – or data about data.
+Metadata – data about data.
 A set of information about a specific set of research data.
-It contains information about the form and content of resources so that they can be searched, identified, and managed.
-There are general, universal (e.g., Dublin Core, Date Cite, DAta Documentation Initiative) and disciplinary metadata standards.
+They contain information about the form and content of resources, which allows them to be searched, identified and managed.
+There are general, universal (e.g. Dublin Core, Date Cite, DAta Documentation Initiative) and domain-specific metadata standards.

 NCN – National Science Centre.